isw-kudos/huddo-docs/docs/boards/msad/application-group/index.md

         Copy the `Client Identifier`

-        This will be used as the `MSADFS_CLIENT_ID` in the Boards configuration and the `Identifier` set in the Web API configuration later
+        This will be used as the `MSAD_FS_CLIENT_ID` in the Boards configuration and the `Identifier` set in the Web API configuration later

-    Set the redirect URI to `https://<BOARDS_URL>/auth/msadfs/callback`
+    Set the redirect URI to `https://<BOARDS_URL>/auth/msad/callback`

-    For example, if your Boards URL is `https://boards.example.com`, the redirect URI would be `https://boards.example.com/auth/msadfs/callback`
+    For example, if your Boards URL is `https://boards.example.com`, the redirect URI would be `https://boards.example.com/auth/msad/callback`

     ![server](./server.png)